tashaharrison/dress/docroot/sites/all/modules/contrib/fb/README.txt

   (Change include paths if modules/fb is not in sites/all.)

+- For canvas pages, add something like this to your settings.php:

+  if (!headers_sent()) {
+    header('P3P: CP="We do not have a P3P policy."');
+  }

-- Also for canvas pages, see http://drupal.org/node/933994 and search for "P3P" to avoid a common problem on IE.
+  See http://drupal.org/node/933994 and search for "P3P" for details.

 - Go to Administer >> Site Building >> Modules and enable the Facebook modules that you need.